Semooze/todo/README.md

 ###How to use

 You can use this application by download as a zip file and extract it or clone this repo.

 #### No database
-If you don't want to save and load functions you can open file index.html in ui directory by Firefox or Google Chrome.
+If you don't want to save and load functions you can open file index.html in directory named **"Stand alone"** by Firefox or Google Chrome.
 The application will load via web browser.

 #### Database